JacobMonks/Software_Notes/GCP_Notes/Cloud_Composer.md

 ### DAGs
 This is where you will deploy your finished Python DAG files.
 There should be one example DAG that exists after your environment is created.

+For more information on DAGS, see notes on [Airflow DAGs](../Airflow/airflow_notes/DAGs.md)

 ### Webserver
 This is where you can see all your available DAGs and can manually trigger or monitor their execution.